-An occupational therapy assistant (OTA) works with an occupational therapist (OT) to treat patients who have difficulty performing work and daily living activities due to illnesses, injuries and disabilities.
+An occupational therapy assistant (OTA) works with an occupational therapist (OT or OTR) to treat patients who have difficulty performing daily living and work activities due to illnesses, injuries, and disabilities.
 He or she helps clients perform exercises as specified in a treatment plan and teaches them how to use equipment that may make some activities easier.

 He or she also does some administrative tasks, including recording patients' progress.

-Jobs in this field are typically full-time.
-To accommodate patients schedules, OTAs sometimes work evenings and weekends.
+- Jobs in this field are typically full-time.
+To accommodate patients' schedules, OTAs sometimes work evenings and weekends.